flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 - Samsung phone: Chrome, Firefox, duckduckgo
 - Linux: Firefox

+Always the latest versions of the operating system and the browser.

+We have not tested older operating systems or browsers and can't support them.
+The might or might not work.

-Known unsupported browsers:
+Known unsupported operating systems or browsers:

-- Samsung Internet
+- Samsung Internet Browser
+- iOS 9.x, iOS 10.x
 - Very old browsers not supporting Web Sockets.
 See [Can I use Web Sockets](https://caniuse.com/?search=web%20sockets){target=new}

 ## Troubleshooting and Advanced Configuration